NIAGADS/track-collection-microservice/README.md

 * `GIT_DEPENDENCIES` set to `1` if your `package.json` imports packages from GitHub
 * `APPLICATION_DIR` full path to the application root directory on the host; e.g. `/projects/nextjs-template`

-> *IMPORTANT*: the docker build requires the `.env.local` environmental file for the `next.js` application.
-If your application does not require any environmental settings still create the `.env.local` file.

 Make sure there is a placeholder `.env.local` file if not required by your application:

 ```bash
 cp sample.env.local .env.local
 ```

-> *DO NOT* edit `sample.env.local` file directly to avoid accidentally commiting application-specific configrations to the GitHub repository.
+> *IMPORTANT*: the docker build requires the `.env.local` environmental file for the `next.js` application.
+If your application does not require any environmental settings you must create the placeholder file.

 To deploy, run the following: